 Wallet share takes the concept of market share to another level.
-Of those 60 people who admit buying from you, how many of them will still buy from someone else?
-If they only buy from you, then you have 100% of their “wallet share.”
+Of those 60 people who admit to buying from you, how many of them will still buy from someone else?
+If they only buy from you, you have 100% of their “wallet share.”
 If they split their loyalty between you and someone else, you only have 50% “wallet share.”

 At the highest level of loyalty, your customer only buys from you.
 In other words, they give you 100% wallet share.

 So, here is what I want you to do.
 Define what customer loyalty is to you and your organization.
 There are several considerations to think about:

 1. Define how often your customer buys what it is you sell (product or service).
 This doesn’t mean how often they buy from you.
 It is how often they buy what you sell, from you or your competition.